ar-io/ar-io-grants/.github/ISSUE_TEMPLATE/micro-grant.md

 ## Confirmation

-- I have read and understand the AR.IO Foundation Grant Framework.
+- [ ] I have read and understand the AR.IO Foundation Grant Framework
-- I understand this is an application and funding is not guaranteed.
+- [ ] I understand this is an application and funding is not guaranteed
-- I am prepared to sign a grant agreement if my proposal is accepted.
+- [ ] I am prepared to sign a grant agreement if my proposal is accepted
-- I will provide regular updates and milestone reports as required.
+- [ ] I will provide regular updates and milestone reports as required
-- I understand payment will be made in ARIO based on the exchange rate at time of payment.
+- [ ] I understand payment will be made in ARIO based on the exchange rate at time of payment
+- [ ] I confirm that neither our organization nor any of our employees, contractors, or executive leadership is located in, or a resident of, an OFAC-sanctioned country